 Many entrepreneurs start out giving little thought to how they will grow their embryonic software or hardware business in the long run.
-They are totally focused on designing and releasing the first product, or making that first sale.
-This focus is usually a very positive thing in a new company, since grandiose plans of startups have a way of getting derailed by the harsh realities of trying to survive.
-Staff Development is far down the list of priorities, if it even make it.
+They are totally focused on designing and releasing the first product or making that first sale.
+This focus is usually a very positive thing in a new company.
+Grandiose plans of startups have a way of getting derailed by the harsh realities of trying to survive.
+Staff Development is far down the list of priorities if it even makes the list.

-Other more organized and contemplative entrepreneurial types have a master plan all laid out, including the steps on how they are going to grow their company all the way to the happy exit they have planned down to the last detail.
-This approach can be of great benefit as well; even though things won’t go exactly as planned, it’s great to have an initial road map that you can adjust as conditions change.
+Other more organized and contemplative entrepreneurial types have a master plan all laid out.
+This includes detailed steps on how they are going to grow their company all the way to the happy exit they have planned.
+This approach can be of great benefit as well, even though things won’t go exactly as planned.
+But it’s great to have an initial road map that you can adjust as conditions change.

-One thing that many younger organizations (and some more mature ones!) don’t do so well, however, is in planning the ongoing development of their staff.
-Don’t misunderstand; there are a lot of development opportunities for employees of newer and smaller companies.
-But this development often just “happens”– there is little thought that goes into it.
-A job needs to be done–and a particular body is more available than any other.
-The fit may not be ideal–and the amount of training given minimal.
-But the person is thrown in to sink or swim, because like the old saying goes, “necessity is the mother of invention”.
+There is ONE thing that many younger organizations (and some more mature ones!) don’t do so well, however.
+That is in planning the ongoing development of their staff.
+Don’t misunderstand.
+There are a lot of development opportunities for employees of newer and smaller companies.
+But this development often just “happens”.
+There is generally little thought that goes into it.
+A job needs to be done, and a particular body is more available than any other to do it.
+The fit may not be ideal, and the amount of training given is minimal.
+But the person is thrown in to sink or swim.
+Because like the old saying goes, “necessity is the mother of invention”.
 This is “staff development” at its most basic level.
-It needs to happen and it often works out surprisingly well , given the haphazard way in which this “personnel development” assignment often occurs.
+It needs to happen and it often works out surprisingly well.
+Given the haphazard way in which this “personnel development” assignment often occurs in startups, at least.

-But is this optimal, even within the constraints of a hard-charging mobile software, SaaS or hardware company?
-Most of the time, with a bit of foresight and a strategic pause, you can increase the odds of successfully stretching your current staff into areas where expertise or experience are lacking.
-Below are five simple steps that may greatly increase your success rate in growing the capabilities of your staff:
+But is this optimal?
+Even within the constraints of a hard-charging, early-stage mobile software, SaaS, or hardware company?
+Most of the time you can improve on this with a bit of foresight and a strategic pause.
+This planning will increase the odds of successfully stretching your current staff into areas where expertise or experience is lacking.
+Below are five simple steps that may help increase your success rate in growing the capabilities of your staff:

 Consider Psychographic Profiles Of Candidates In Your Hiring Choices